The goals of the program are for students to

 - will get hands-on experience in a career of interest - what's really involved in the "dream job"?

-- can draw upon this experience as he or she begins the college application process in their senior year.
+- can draw upon this experience as they begin the college application process in their senior year.

-At the end of Junior Work Week, every student is required to submit a detailed journal in which they recount their hour-by-hour duties, responses and reactions, interviews with employees on the job, and a final analysis of the week's experience.
-In addition to providing juniors with the opportunity to explore and, perhaps, discover a path of interest, for some, the week-long experience has led to summer internships and other future opportunities.
+During Junior Work Week, students are required to maintain a detailed journal in which they recount their duties and reflect on their experiences.
+Journal entries will include interviews with employees on the job, observations and reactions regarding work responsibilities, and a final analysis of the week's experience.
+In addition to providing juniors with the opportunity to explore and, perhaps, discover a path of interest, the week-long experience has led some to summer internships and other future opportunities.

 A Student Perspective ...